AVEVA/CONNECT-data-services-developer-docs/content/set-up/namespaces/namespaces-concept.md

 ## Querying data across namespaces

 When querying API endpoints, the namespace ID is part of the URL.
 The API URL takes the form `https://{server}/api/{version}/Tenants/{tenant id}/Namespaces/{namespace id}`, followed by the API path, such as `/Streams`.
 Because the URL contains the namespace, it is not possible to make a single API request for data across multiple namespaces.

+## Namespace deletion

+A namespace gets removed or suspended when the administrator turns off the AVEVA Data Hub tile in a Connect folder.
+The customer has 30 days to get the namespace reactivated.
+After 30 days, AVEVA Connect initiates the namespace deletion.